Internet Protocol (IP)

 - Set the Anonymize my Visitors IPs ON and click Save

-Once you set the anonymization option on, all your visitors' IPs will not be stored.
+Once you set the anonymization option on, none of your visitors' IPs will be stored.

-Note: By selecting IP anonymization, you will never see any IP addresses within Visitor Analytics.
-We are tracking your visitors through a cookie and not via the IP address, and it will not affect your data at all.
+Note: By selecting IP anonymization, you will never see any IP addresses.
+We are not tracking your visitors via the IP address, and it will not affect your data at all.